 Solari also pointed out another big con: the risk that PAYE will not always remain an option.
 “These loan forgiveness programs were established under President Obama’s presidency.
 Any administration could take it away,” he warned.
 “Since you don’t get the benefit until you’ve paid in 20 years there is a big risk that the benefit will be there.”

 If you are not eligible for PAYE, you may be eligible for REPAYE, which was a Pay As You Earn expansion.
 “This program extends PAYE to all federal student loan borrowers,” explained Steven J. Richardson, a student loan lawyer at Richardson Law Offices.
-However, as Richardson explains in a comparison of PAYE and REPAYE, REPAYE has some cons that PAYE doesn’t.
+However, while comparing PAYE and REPAYE, REPAYE has some cons that PAYE doesn’t.